pankhurigadi/correlatedpy/README.md

     <em>The DDPG agent solving parking-v0.</em>
 </p>

-This model-free policy-based reinforcement learning agent is optimized directly by gradient ascent.
-It uses Hindsight Experience Replay to efficiently learn how to solve a goal-conditioned task.

 ## Usage

 <!--alex ignore bi-->

+### Payoff matrices

-Create bi matrix games by passing two 2 dimensional arrays/lists:
+For an n-player game with $r^2$ Creating the payoff matrices by passing two 2 dimensional arrays/lists:

 ```python
 >>> import correlatedpy as correlated